julianjandeleit/flutter-web-static-server/README.md

 make install
 it builds the executable _static-server_ and then installs the file or build executable only with go build main.go

+### Windows
+There exists a Makefile for Windows, used as ´make install -f MakefileWin´.
+Assumes ´/bin/´ exists and is in path.

+Dependencies like go and sudo can be installed using [scoop](scoop.sh).

 ## Development
 Currently, the directory that is served is the current directory.
 It is served on 0.0.0.0:9000.
 This configuration is currently hardcoded.